marekborowiec/teaching/command-line3.md

 ```shell
 grep -E 'secondary \b[a-z]+forest\b' ~/Sandbox/ants.txt
 ```
-Try coming up with a dictionary (`/usr/share/dict/words`) searches for any entire word that 1) begins with double 'o', including apostrophe and an 's', 2) contains double 'o' but does not start or end with it, and 3) ends with double 'o' but not apostrophe and an 's'.
+Try coming up with a dictionary (`/usr/share/dict/words`) searches for any entire word that 1) begins with double 'o' and includes apostrophe and an ('s), 2) contains double 'o' but does not start or end with it, and 3) ends with double 'o' but not apostrophe and an ('s).
 Your code could look like this:
 ```shell
 grep -E "^oo[a-z']+" /usr/share/dict/words